 Sandalwood Essential Oil

-Sandalwood Oil is a profoundly versatile essential oil for its applications spiritual and emotional applications as well as its applications in perfumery/fragrancing and skin care.
+Sandalwood Essential Oil is a profoundly versatile essential oil for its applications spiritual and emotional applications as well as its applications in perfumery/fragrancing and skin care.

 Sandalwood has been used since ancient times as incense for spiritual applications.
 Sandalwood Essential Oil is deeply grounding and is useful for chakra work.

-Emotionally, Sandalwood Oil is calming and helps to instill a sense of inner peace.
+Emotionally, Sandalwood Essential Oil is calming and helps to instill a sense of inner peace.
 It is a good choice to try in cases of stress, depression or low self esteem.
 Sandalwood is also considered an aphrodisiac.

-Aromatically, Sandalwood Oil is rich, woody yet sweet.
+Aromatically, Sandalwood Essential Oil is rich, woody yet sweet.
 It is frequently utilized in high end fragrances and is a favorite amongst both men and women.
 Sandalwood is a base note and helps round out blends.

 Common Method of Extraction